lamcgregor/YeomanGenerator/README.md

 A front end environment builder using Yeoman

-Should be installed after node and grunt has been installed.
+Should be installed after node and grunt(or gulp!) has been installed.
-Please follow the instructions here: http://gruntjs.com/getting-started

 Once grunt and npm work globally then install yeoman: